twbs/bootstrap/site/content/docs/5.0/components/popovers.md

 ### Options

 Options can be passed via data attributes or JavaScript.
 For data attributes, append the option name to `data-bs-`, as in `data-bs-animation=""`.
+For JavaScript attributes, preprend the option name with `bs` and capitalize the first letter, as in `bsAnimation`.

 {{< callout warning >}}
 Note that for security reasons the `sanitize`, `sanitizeFn` and `whiteList` options cannot be supplied using data attributes.